petitejess/burger_game/README.md

       ./burger_game.sh
       ```

 &nbsp;
+&nbsp;

 ### Dependencies

-All gem dependencies are handled by Bundler during installation.
+Gem dependencies are handled by *add_runtime_dependency* when installing with Ruby Gem installation option, and by *Bundler* gem when installing with Bash Script installation option.
 The information below is only for reference.

 List of Gems used in building the app: